-43. Process helping customers with accessibility requirements or disabilities
+46. Process helping customers with accessibility requirements or disabilities

-TIO has published a comprehensive Position Statement on Responding to consumers with different needs (including customers with accessibility requirements or disabilities): https://www.tio.com.au/guidance-notes/responding-to-consumers-with-different-needs
+TIO has published a comprehensive Position Statement on Responding to consumers with different needs (including customers with accessibility requirements or disabilities).
 A copy is attached to this CHP as Annexure 1.

-We endorse this Position Statement and require that all Customer Care officers and other staff involved with complaint handling:
+We endorse this Position Statement and require that all customer care agents and other staff involved with complaint handling:

 - a) Step 1: Understanding the Position Statement.

 Read and understand the Position Statement.
 Discuss with your supervisor if any aspect isn't clear. - b) Step 2: Action steps.

 Each bullet point in the Position Statement regarding dealing with relevant customers and their complaints is to be considered, and actioned as appropriate, in the course of those dealings.

-44. Process: helping customers from non-English-speaking backgrounds
+47. Process: helping customers from non-English-speaking backgrounds

-TIO has published a comprehensive Position Statement on Responding to consumers with different needs (including customers from non-English-speaking backgrounds): https://www.tio.com.au/guidance-notes/responding-to-consumers-with-different-needs
+TIO has published a comprehensive Position Statement on Responding to consumers with different needs (including customers from non-English-speaking backgrounds).
 A copy is attached to this CHP as Annexure 1.

-We endorse this Position Statement and require that all Customer Care officers and other staff involved with complaint handling:
+We endorse this Position Statement and require that all customer care agents and other staff involved with complaint handling: